milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 Here we use double asterisk (`**`) wildcard character to "catch" all routes we are not supporting and re

->_NOTE: Defined routes are parsed form top to bottom, so it is a good idea to place generic routes like this one at the end.
+>_NOTE: Defined routes are parsed from top to bottom, so it is a good idea to place generic routes like this one at the end.
 If we have had defined this '**' path first, we would be always redirected to the not-found root, no matter which route we visit._

 #### Retrieving Query Parameters